Dianqin-Sun/academic-website/content/home/experience.md

     date_start: '2019-09-01'
     date_end: ''
     description: |2-
-       **Reducing social inequalities in gastric cancer from primary prevention to cancer screening:**<br>
+       **Reducing social inequalities in gastric cancer from primary prevention to cancer screening:**
-       *Applied causal mediation analysis to identify intervention targets for reducing social inequalities in gastric cancer<br>
+       *Applied causal mediation analysis to identify intervention targets for reducing social inequalities in gastric cancer
-       * Evaluated the improvement in performance and equity of the gastric cancer prediction model after adding socioeconomic variables<br>
+       * Evaluated the improvement in performance and equity of the gastric cancer prediction model after adding socioeconomic variables
         ** Cancer burden**

  - title: Research Assistant with Professor Yifei Hu